wevm/viem/site/op-stack/actions/estimateDepositTransactionGas.md

 head:
   - - meta
     - property: og:title
-      content: depositTransaction
+      content: estimateDepositTransactionGas
   - - meta
     - name: description
-      content: Initiates a deposit transaction on an L1, which executes a transaction on an L2.
+      content: Estimates gas to initiate a deposit transaction on an L1, which executes a transaction on an L2.
   - - meta
     - property: og:description
-      content: Initiates a deposit transaction on an L1, which executes a transaction on an L2.
+      content: Estimates gas to initiate a deposit transaction on an L1, which executes a transaction on an L2.
 ---

-# depositTransaction
+# estimateDepositTransactionGas

-Initiates a [deposit transaction](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md) on an L1, which executes a transaction on an L2.
+Estimates gas to initiate a [deposit transaction](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md) on an L1, which executes a transaction on an L2.

-Internally performs a contract write to the [`depositTransaction` function](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol#L378) on the [Optimism Portal contract](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol).

 ## Usage